We thank you for visiting our website!

 We’re excited to share that our site has recently launched and is continuously evolving.
 New content is being added regularly, so we appreciate your patience as we continue to build and refine.
 Please check back often for updates!

-A former Roman Catholic Church turned non-profit cultural museum, the Musée culturel du Mont-Carmel located in the quaint village of Lille-sur-St. Jean is an institution dedicated to the preservation and development of Acadian and Québecois culture and history in the Saint John Valley in the far northern reaches of Maine.
+A former Roman Catholic Church turned non-profit cultural museum, the Musée culturel du Mont-Carmel located in the quaint village of Lille-sur-St-Jean is an institution dedicated to the preservation and development of Acadian and Québécois culture and history in the Saint John Valley in the far northern reaches of Maine.

 The museum was founded in 1984 following the decommissioning and subsequent ceasing of religious services of Notre-Dame du Mont-Carmel, and is operated by its parent organization, the Association culturelle et historique du Mont-Carmel.

-Listed on the National Registry of Historic Places in 1973, the site has been undergoing extensive restoration and boasts an impressive collection of religious artefacts and vestments, sculptures, folk and decorative art, Acadian and Québecois pine furniture, and works dating as early as the 18th century.
+Listed on the National Registry of Historic Places in 1973, the site has been undergoing extensive restoration and boasts an impressive collection of religious artefacts and vestments, sculptures, folk and decorative art, Acadian and Québécois pine furniture, and works dating as early as the eighteenth century.
 The Musée also offers public programming that includes educational lectures, exhibitions, guided tours, and is a venue for performance-based events such as dancing, traditional singing, music and concerts, and theatrical productions.

-The Musée is closed December through April, though we are open by appointment year-round.
+The Musée is closed December through May, though we are open by appointment year-round.

 Operating times are subject to change depending on the season.
 Check in regularly for updates.
 Admission is free and/or by donation.

-Explore an array of publications featuring the Musée from over the years!
+Subscribe and explore an array of publications featuring the Musée from over the years!

 We acknowledge the land and water that the Musée culturel du Mont-Carmel and the former parish it once served occupy, as well as the ancestral and contemporary peoples indigenous to these places.
 The grounds of the Musée and its former parish are the ancestral homelands inhabited by the Wolastoqiyik people for thousands of years.